 This is closely related to the idea of Africa as one country.
 South Africans travelling in Europe or the US are often asked whether they know cousin so-and-so who lives in Namibia, or such-and-such who is a tour guide in Kenya.
 I imagine Namibians and Kenyans (Ugandans, Rwandans, Nigerians, Zimbabweans …) suffer likewise.
 It’s akin to asking someone from Germany if they know your friend who lives in Lichtenstein.

 3) There are no cities, only unpaved villages

 Aside from some of the larger cities that may have featured in movies (District 9 put Johannesburg firmly on the international map) or made the news, many foreigners assume that most of Africa’s population lives in huts in villages.
 Cities such as Nairobi, Windhoek, Maputo, Lusaka, Gaborone, Dakar, Cairo and Algiers are considered the exception and not the rule.
 While it is true that much of Africa is still rural, cities (as the “developed world” know them) abound.

 4) Wild animals roam the streets

 This is closely related to misconception no. 3.
 If we live in huts in villages, it is only logical that we share the streets with lions and elephants.
-Many an African (of any country) has despaired at this question and played up the misconception by relating stories of how they travel to work on the back of their personal elephant, how streets are backed up by people dropping their kids off at school on rhinos and hippos and how they have to take special precautions to ensure that lions and crocodiles don’t drag them away during the night.
+Many Africans (of any country) have despaired at this question and played up the misconception by relating stories of how they travel to work on the back of their personal elephant, how streets are backed up by people dropping their kids off at school on rhinos and hippos, and how they have to take special precautions to ensure that lions and crocodiles don’t drag them away during the night.
 We don’t do ourselves in favours by doing this, but the temptation is just too great.

 5) Europe is for learning, Africa is for adventure